 Christine Sherry founded and leads Sherry Consulting, a philanthropy advising practice based in Silicon Valley.
-Christine is a Visiting Practitioner at the Stanford Center on Philanthropy and Civil Society.
 She teaches several courses through Stanford’s Continuing Studies program.

 Christine is a respected and seasoned consultant, teacher, facilitator, moderator and lawyer with deep expertise in strategy development, market analysis, and organizational capacity building.
 Before starting her practice, Christine was the founding Director of The Philanthropy Workshop West, created in 2001 as a partnership among the William and Flora Hewlett, TOSA and Rockefeller Foundations.
 At TPW West, she educated a select cadre of donors who were committed to becoming more effective, strategic, and global in their philanthropy.
 The program included interactive executive education in philanthropy through workshops held in the San Francisco Bay Area, Washington DC and globally, in Thailand, Brazil, Mexico, Guatemala, Uganda, Rwanda, Tanzania, and India.
 Christine advised more than one hundred graduates of the program in the development of their philanthropic strategies.